The General (locomotive): Retirement and exhibition

-Battle for custody
+City of Chattanooga Custody Dispute

 In the mid-1960s, the state of Georgia began to express interest in reclaiming the engine.
 Indeed, many proposals about the General had arisen since the 1930s, while it was still on display at Chattanooga, including plans to have the General be displayed in Underground Atlanta, Kennesaw Mountain, or at Stone Mountain Park, among others, some of which even included removing the Texas from the Cyclorama to be displayed with the engine.
 While much press coverage was given about these proposals, none of them had ever materialized.
 Even the city of Paterson, New Jersey, where the locomotive was built, expressed interest, since many engines had been built by Rogers and other firms in the city, but had none to display.
-Paterson eventually withdrew their proposal and sought other engines to display.
+Paterson eventually withdrew its proposal and sought other engines to display.

 The state of Georgia's interest in the General soon raised tensions with the city of Chattanooga, where the General was displayed.
 In 1967, the city of Kennesaw, where the engine had been stolen in 1862, requested to have the engine attend a fundraiser held by the Big Shanty Historical Society.
 The General was on its way there, when it was stopped by a group led by Chattanooga's mayor, Ralph H. Kelley.
 He believed the engine belonged to the city, and a lawsuit had been filed against the L&N concerning custody of the engine.

 On January 4, 1969, Judge Frank W. Wilson, U.S. District Judge in Chattanooga ruled that the engine belonged to the L&N, who could dispose of it as they desired.
 The city of Chattanooga appealed, and the case was referred to the U.S. Court of Appeals for the Sixth District.
 The latter upheld Wilson's ruling, and the city appealed once more, sending the case to the Supreme Court of the United States.
-The city of Chattanooga's appeal was dismissed by the Supreme Court, thus making Wilson's ruling final.
+The city of Chattanooga's appeal was dismissed by the Supreme Court on November 9, 1970, upholding and finalizing Wilson's ruling.
 The General was stored in Louisville during the legal dispute, only being publicly displayed over a weekend in November 1969, at the opening of the Kentucky Truck Assembly in the city's O'Bannon neighborhood, and again in November 1971, when it was displayed in the city's Union Station alongside the road's newer diesel engine no. 1776.